 My brother’s multicultural wedding took a turn for the worse when the “abomination” called rosogulla chaat was served.
-But it ended up doing what a Chief Minister who labels everyone who disagrees with her a “Maoist” couldn’t do for the last few years: Make Bengalis take a stand.

 Dinner was yet another reflection of the multicultural confluence that was the prevalent theme of the wedding.
-From crispy Bangalorean dosas, filter coffee, and spicy Tamilian bisi bele bhaat to Punjabi paneer tikkas and good old jalebi and rabri, every diner’s plate was an illustration of Mile Food Mera Tumhara.
+From crispy Bangalorean dosas, filter coffee, and spicy Tamilian bisi bele bhaat to Punjabi paneer tikkas and good old jalebi and rabri, every diner’s plate was an embodiment of Mile Food Mera Tumhara.

 For something so innately Bengali, the rosogulla chaat boasted of all the components of a typical Punjabi raj kachori: cold, creamy, sweet dahi, an avalanche of red and green chutneys, and generous smattering of chopped onion, tomato, and bhujia.
 The chef even went out of his way to garnish his creation with plentiful coriander and pomegranate pearls.
 The only difference, as the name suggests, is that the soul of the dish wasn’t any random puri; instead it was the rosogulla, the de-facto national dish of Bengal.